 - II.
 Passport - III.
 Driving License - IV.
 NREGA Job Card & Others - V. Letter issued by National Population Register containing details of name, address - VI.
 Job Card issued by NREGA duly signed by an officer of State Government - VII.
-Letter issued by the UIDAI containing details of name, address and Aadhaar number. - VIII.
-Where the OVD furnished by the customer does not have updated address, For the limited purpose of proof of address, the following additional documents are deemed to be OVDs where simplified measures are applied: - a) Utility bill which is not more than two months old of any service provider (electricity, telephone, postpaid mobile phone, piped gas, water bill) - b) Latest Property or Municipal/Village panchayat tax receipt - c) Bank account or Post Office savings bank account statement - d) Pension or family pension payment orders (PPOs) issued to retired employees by Government Departments or Public Sector Undertakings, if they contain the address - e) Letter of allotment of accommodation from employer issued by State or Central Government departments, Statutory or Regulatory bodies, Public Sector Undertakings, Scheduled Commercial Banks, financial institutions and listed companies.
-Similarly, leave and licence agreements with such employers allotting official accommodation; and - f) Documents issued by Government departments of foreign jurisdiction and letter issued by Foreign Embassy or Mission in India.
+Letter issued by the UIDAI containing details of name, address and Aadhaar number.

+VIII.
+Where the OVD furnished by the customer does not have updated address, For the limited purpose of proof of address, the following additional documents are deemed to be OVDs where simplified measures are applied:

+- a) Utility bill which is not more than two months old of any service provider (electricity, telephone, postpaid mobile phone, piped gas, water bill etc) - b) Latest Property or Municipal/Village panchayat tax receipt - c) Bank account or Post Office savings bank account statement - d) Pension or family pension payment orders (PPOs) issued to retired employees by Government Departments or Public Sector Undertakings, if they contain the address - e) Letter of allotment of accommodation from employer issued by State or Central Government departments, Statutory or Regulatory bodies, Public Sector Undertakings, Scheduled Commercial Banks, financial institutions and listed companies.
+Similarly, leave and licence agreements with such employers allotting official accommodation or a letter issued by the employer as per Annexure -IV confirming the present address of the employee - f) Documents issued by Government departments of foreign jurisdiction and letter issued by Foreign Embassy or Mission in India.

 Branches shall obtain only the documents as mentioned above and not to accept any other document for KYC purpose.